hmsk/frontmatter-markdown-loader/docs/vue.md

 ### B. Import dynamically

-In Webpack based Vue app (Like vue-cli, Nuxt,js) [enables us to import files asynchrounously](https://vuejs.org/v2/guide/components-dynamic-async.html#Async-Components).
-That allows us to give file name dynamically.
-This may help you to build CMS, Blog...etc 😉
+Import a component based on dynamic variables, This may help you to build CMS, Blog...etc 😉

 ```vue
 <template>